-Research laboratory employees working directly with replicating orthopoxviruses, are eligible to receive two doses of Imvamune® at least 28 days apart as post-exposure vaccination or pre-exposure vaccination if there is an ongoing risk of exposure.
+Research laboratory employees working directly with replicating orthopoxviruses, are eligible to receive two doses of Imvamune® at least 28 days apart.
+These individuals may be offered an additional dose after 2 years if they remain at risk of occupational exposure.